stuartellis/stuartellis-site-hugo/content/articles/windows-golang-setup.md

 +++
-Title = "Setting Up Windows for Software Development with Go" Slug = "windows-golang-setup"
+Title = "Setting Up Windows for Go and Buffalo"
+Slug = "windows-golang-setup"
-Date = "2017-08-13T19:10:00+01:00"
+Date = "2017-08-25T16:15:00+01:00"
-Description = "Setting up Windows for development with Go" Categories = ["administration", "programming"]
+Description = "Setting up Windows for development with Go and Buffalo" Categories = ["administration", "programming"]
 Tags = ["administration", "golang", "javascript", "windows"] Type = "article"

 +++

-This is a set of notes for setting up Windows 10 as a development system for the [Go](https://golang.org/) programming language.
+This is a set of notes for setting up Windows 10 as a development system for the [Go](https://golang.org/) programming language, with the [Buffalo](https://gobuffalo.io) Web framework.
 It does not use the [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/about).

 <!--more-->